 - Dedicated chat channels in tools like Slack that allow employees to ask questions and share tips related to the transformation

-Tools are an essential aspect of your digital transformation roadmap.
-Muck like road trips, digital transformation roadmaps are rarely without obstacles.
+Tools are an essential aspect of successful digital transformation.
+Much like road trips, transformation initiatives are rarely without obstacles.
 Keeping tools on hand from project management tools to business process management tools – will help you quickly and effectively right your course.

 A Digital transformation roadmap can seem long and often complex.
 While there are bound to be holdups along the way, you can ensure your safe and on-time arrival by providing in-depth guidance and support for your users right from the start.